Ancient system, modern language

 Your Core Element

 Your Core Element is the center of your chart.
-It is the elemental force everything else relates back to, shaping your natural temperament, the way your energy moves, and the deeper nature beneath the rest of your reading.
+It is the elemental force everything else relates back to, shaping your natural temperament, the way your energy moves, and the deeper pattern beneath the rest of your profile.

 2